Landmine Row: How To Do, Muscles Worked and Variations

 Best Variations of Landmine Rows

-1. Single Arm Landmine Bent Over Row
+1. Single Arm Landmine Row

-The one arm bent over T-bar row works your rear delt, rhomboids, teres major, middle traps, lats, and biceps.
-It’s also a great anti-rotation exercise, as you need to resist rotation by keeping your torso squared forward toward the ground.
+The one arm bent over the T-bar row works your rear delt, rhomboids, teres major, middle traps, lats, and biceps.
+Itโ€™s also a great anti-rotation exercise, as you must resist rotation by keeping your torso squared toward the ground.

 It should be noted that there are other ways to do a single-arm row with a landmine.
 This one positions the landmine to your parallel rather than side with your body.

-How To Do Single Arm Bent Over Landmine Row
+Single Arm Landmine Bent Over Row

 3. Grab the collar of the barbell with an overhand grip.
-Perform a row, bringing your elbow up as high as you can.
-Your elbow should come to full flexion.

-4. Squeeze at the top, really feeling the tension in your rear delts and upper back.
-Slowly lower the bar back down to full elbow extension, then repeat.
+5. Slowly lower the bar back down to full elbow extension, then repeat.

 2. Meadows Row

-The meadow’s row is a unilateral landmine exercise used to target the muscles of the back.
+The meadowโ€™s row is a unilateral landmine exercise used to target the muscles of the back.
 The landmine meadow rows also challenge one’s grip and indirectly target the muscles of the bicep.

 It is an excellent exercise for isolating each side of the back to build a balanced physique and quality strength.